The Center for Innovation & Growth Team

 Kim Chapple, BS-Journalism - email@example.com

-Office Manager & Coordinator, Center for Innovation & Growth
+Office Manager & Program Coordinator, Center for Innovation & Growth

-Kim provides administrative and communications support to the CIG team and is an experienced writer, editor, sales consultant and office manager.
+Kim provides program, communications and administrative support to the CIG team and is an experienced writer, editor, sales consultant and office manager.

 CIG Faculty Fellows